AutumnRivers/TinyKart/README.md

 **Q: Can I use this with [RPCS3]/RCN?**
 A: You should only be able to use it with [RPCS3].
 It technically shouldn't be possible to do this with an unmodified PS3, but hey, anything's possible.
+Please check the repository wiki for steps you need to take to connect to a TinyKart instance.

 **Q: Will this have a central server?**
 A: That's the end goal, yeah.
 But for now, you will have to self-host.